farhatrkhalil/Voxel-Visage/README.md

 - Support for STL (ASCII and binary) files.
 - Limited support for OBJ (Wavefront) and PLY (Stanford) files.
 - Download and share 3D models.
+- Immersive VR without the need for glasses.
-- Requires internet connection for face and landmarks recognition.
+- Requires internet connection to establish a connection to hosted API and receive the model.

 ## App Support
 - Min Android 7.0 => Max Android 14.0